aquasecurity/trivy/README.md

 </details>

-### Only an update of you are specified distribution
+### Update only you are specified distributions

 By default, `Trivy` always updates vulnerability database of all distribution.
-Use the `--only-update` option if you want to update only specified destributions.
+Use the `--only-update` option if you want to update only specified distributions.

 ```
 $ trivy --only-update alpine,debian python:3.4-alpine3.9